10 things patients undergoing fertility treatments should not listen to.

-It is already hard to decide to undergo a fertility procedure.
-Long waits at the clinic, facing difficult tests, questioning your lifestyle, making assumptions of the percentage of success, giving personal details about your sex life, etc. There are so many things that we can mention here and the list is endless.
+It is already hard to go through infertility.
+Many visits at the clinic, facing difficult tests, questioning your lifestyle, making assumptions of the percentage of success, giving personal details about your sex life, etc. There are so many things that we can mention here and the list is endless.

-What is your diagnose? this is a very common one when patients wait at the clinic.
-The room is filled with patients undergoing fertility procedures, filled with doubts and questions, and a good form of validation is to listen they have been given the same diagnose or treatment as the others.
-Remember, every patient is different and you might not receive the same treatment as your colleague patient waiting.
-You can ask politely not to make comments about your fertility procedure during a conversation.
+1. What is your diagnose? this is a very common one when patients wait at the clinic.
+The room is filled with patients undergoing fertility procedures, filled with doubts and questions, and a good form of validation is to listen that everyone else is doing the same treatment.
+But when someone is doing something different doubts ad questions arise.

-In case you do not have a positive result you can always adopt: This is a very difficult one to face, especially because in most cases comes from family and friends looking to alleviate the suffering.
+2. In case you do not have a positive result you can always adopt: This is a very difficult one to face, especially because in most cases comes from family and friends looking to alleviate the suffering.

-I think you should change the clinic and go somewhere else: If a patient has already established a good relationship and communication with their doctor it will be hurtful and difficult for him/her to listen to this recommendation.
+3. I think you should change the clinic and go somewhere else: If a patient has already established a good relationship and communication with their doctor it will be hurtful and difficult for him/her to listen to this recommendation.
 This has to be a decision that just the patient should consider, not anyone else.

-You might get cancer after all these hormones you are receiving: the only person that can explain you better the consequences and implications of your treatment is your doctor.
+8. You might get cancer after all these hormones you are receiving: the only person that can explain you better the consequences and implications of your treatment is your doctor.
 Do not listen to others relating this or any other disease with your current treatment.

-I got pregnant!
+10. I got pregnant!
 Well, good for them if your case was negative, better if you got pregnant too.
 But if you did not get pregnant please try not to get too frustrated with your result and speak to your specialist to find out what the causes might be.
 Remember your doctor is the best person to ask those questions to.